Alfington

-Alfington is a small village in East Devon, on the River Otter.
+Alfington is a village in the civil parish of Ottery St Mary, in the East Devon district, in Devon, England, on the River Otter.
 It is 2 miles (3 km) north-east of Ottery St Mary.

 The church of St James (Church of England) was built of brick in the Early English style in 1849–52 to designs by the architect William Butterfield.